MateuszSobczyk-ti/SpringBoot-with-AWS/README.md

 ## How exactly it works?
 I recommend you to test my app with your favorite API tool like Postman, Swagger or curl.
 My domain is 54.72.253.131, port is 8080.
 So to test if you can reach my api, send GET request without parameters `54.72.253.131:8080/api/file-store/test`.
-The answer should be "Helllllo" (It may doesn't work because AWS ECS is not a free service, so my app will not be available for a long time.
-Otherwise you can download docker image and run app on-premises).
+The answer should be "Helllllo" (It may doesn't work because AWS ECS is not a free service, so my app will not be available for a long time).

 #### API's description: